GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Vilalf.md

 ## Vilalf
 These fair folk typically keep to their own realms, but a few have occasion to wander into our plane for an adventure.
+They are the majority of the last "kind elves", elves capable of the moral consiousness to be playable.
 The plural is Vilalves.
 Vilalf characters get the following features;

 **Creature Type**: Vilalves are sylvan.